Pod Pinner

 node placeholder deleted | A node placeholder has been deleted.
 This happens when a node fails to be created in the cloud, and Pod Pinner must clean up the placeholder that was created. |

-failed streaming pod pinning actions, restarting... | The connection between the Pod Pinner pod and CAST AI has been reset.
+failed streaming pod pinning actions, restarting... | The connection between the Pod Pinner pod and Cast AI has been reset.
 This is expected to happen occasionally and will not negatively impact your cluster. |

 http: TLS handshake error from 10.0.1.135:48024: EOF | This log appears as part of the certificate rotation performed by the webhook.
 This is a non-issue log and will not negatively impact the cluster. |